 The Marine Science Summer Program at the University of Hawaiʻi at Hilo is designed to take full advantage of the "Big Island" of Hawaiʻi's variety of marine environments ranging from deep ocean to coral reef to estuary.
 An exciting array of ocean activities is planned.
 These activities are designed to stimulate the student's interest, provide experience-oriented learning and take full advantage of the island's exotic offerings.

 With its combination of an ideal environment, excellent curriculum, outstanding instructors, its new laboratory and classroom building, and research/teaching vessel, the UH Hilo Summer Marine Science Program is one of the best opportunities in the nation for undergraduates to study marine science.
 In recognition of this exceptional summer program the UH Hilo Summer Marine Science Program has received an "Award for Excellence of Program" from the Western Association of Summer School Administrators, an organization representing over 80 member universities in the western U.S., Canada, and Mexico.
 Many Marine Science courses require instructor consent to enroll.
 Please contact the Marine Science instructor(s) of the courses you are interested in as early in the spring as you can.
 Space is limited and enrollment is on a "first come, first served" basis.

-For complete Summer Session information, contact College of Continuing Education and Community Service (CCECS) for a catalog.
+For complete Summer Session information, contact Center for Community Engagement (CCE), formerly CCECS for a catalog.
 If you are interested in the Marine Science Summer Program, ask to be placed on the mailing list to receive the marine science brochure.